Joint Rehab and Sport Medical Center - Logo

 Botulinum toxin injection, more commonly known as BOTOX® has been used as an alternative treatment for TMJ and related jaw pain.
 The treatment is injected into the muscles of the face and jaw where spasm and discomfort occurs.
 The injections relax the muscles and there by reduce the painful spasms.

-A June 2020 paper (2) critically investigated and assess the evidence relating to the use and efficacy of botulinum toxin in the management of temporomandibular joint disorders and masticatory myofascial pain.
+A June 2020 paper (5) critically investigated and assess the evidence relating to the use and efficacy of botulinum toxin in the management of temporomandibular joint disorders and masticatory myofascial pain.
 The researchers could not come up with a solid recommendation for botulinum toxin, writing: “Despite showing benefits, consensus on the therapeutic benefit of botulinum toxin in the management of myofascial temporomandibular joint disorders is lacking.
 Further randomized controlled trials with larger sample sizes, minimal bias, and longer follow-up periods are now needed.”

 Is there a bone problem associated with botulinum toxin

-A February 2020 (3) study aimed to clarify how masticatory muscle atrophy induced by botulinum toxin injection affects cortical bone quality of the mandible.
+A February 2020 (6) study aimed to clarify how masticatory muscle atrophy induced by botulinum toxin injection affects cortical bone quality of the mandible.
 A total of 39 young (average age about 27) and 38 post-menopausal (average age about 55) females were included.
 Computed tomography (CT) images were obtained before and after 12 months of treatment.

 The patients had an application of a stabilization splint, and/or two times of botulinum toxin injection in the bilateral temporalis and masseter muscles within a six-month interval.
 In patients a decreased masticatory muscle thickness was noted that may lead to alterations of the mandibular cortical structures, especially in post-menopausal females.
 The botulinum toxin injection may induce muscle atrophy that damages the jaw bone.

 Platelet Rich Plasma Therapy is an injection technique that can accelerate the body’s own inflammatory response to repair cartilage and ligament damage at the TMJ.
 PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected back into the injured area to stimulate healing and regeneration.
+The platelets are rich in several growth factors which play key roles in tissue repair mechanisms.
+PRP can enhance bone and soft-tissue healing.

-Research into PRP for TMJ disorders has been going on for many years.
 In a 2015 study on PRP and TMJ, doctors in Egypt studied 50 patients with TMJ-osteoarthritis.
 They found that PRP performed better than hyaluronic acid injections during long-term follow-up in terms of pain reduction and increased interincisal distance (i.e., the ability to open the mouth widely).
-(4)
+(7)

-A 2022 paper published on line in December 2021 writes: (7)
+A 2022 paper published on line in December 2021 writes: (11)

 “Intra-articular platelet rich plasma injections [PRP] or platelet rich growth factors [another name for PRP] injections have been used as therapeutic treatment options for patients with temporomandibular joint disorder [TMD] in recent years.
 The purpose of this paper is to evaluate the level of the available scientific evidence in the current literature on the benefits of applying PRP or PRGF injections to patients with TMD simultaneously or after arthrocentesis (TMJ fluid aspiration) or arthroscopy to reduce post-operative pain and improve temporomandibular joint function.”